skip to content

 00:16:08 - Anthony Campolo

-They also have the same terminology of US west or US Eastern, because it's the region that you're actually hosting tells me that my database is literally physically located in the United States, somewhere on the West.
-I think this means it's somewhere in California, I'm guessing.
+Gotcha.
+So they also have the same kind of terminology of US West or US East, because it's the region that you're actually hosting in.
+So this tells me that my database is literally physically located in the United States somewhere on the West.
+So I think this means it's somewhere in California, I'm guessing.

 00:16:25 - Greg Schier